gofireflyio/aiac/README.md

    environment variables, respectively, or via the `--aws-profile` and `--aws-region` command line flags.
 These values default to "default" and "us-east-1", respectively.

+For **Ollama**:

+1. Nothing needed except the URL to the API server, if the default one is not used.
+Provide it via the `--ollama-url` flag or the `OLLAMA_API_URL` environment variable.
+Don't forget to include the /api path prefix.

 #### Command Line